mkaemmerer/spice/README.md

 ### $spice(element)
 Wrapping an element with ```$spice(element)``` returns a "stream" which can be used to build DOM elements.
-By working with DOM elements directly instead of cobbling HTML strings together,

 ### stream[tag name]()
 Create a new element as the child of the current element by calling the tag name as a function with no arguments.
-Returns a stream of the newly created elements.
+Returns a stream of the new elements.

 By default, ```$spice``` recognizes these tags: